 Before towing, release the parking brake and put the transmission in "N".
-The key must be in "ACC" (engine off) or "ON" (engine running).
+The engine switch must be in the "ACC" (engine off) or the "ON" (engine running) position.

 If the engine is not running, the power assist for the brakes and steering will not work so steering and braking will be much harder than usual.